Lonestar137/ssm/README.md

 SSM is a lightweight Python(ncurses) based SSH manager.

 ### Installation
+For installation, you essentially just need to clone the repository and define a few variables.

 1. Clone the repo into a directory of your choosing.
    `git clone https://github.com/Lonestar137/ssm.git`

 2. Download the python dependencies: curses(ncurses), python-decouple.
+   **Windows**
    `pip3 install windows-curses python-decouple`
    Install a supported SSH terminal handler for your OS: